2018 Class Information

 A limited number of rooms have been reserved for students who wish to share a two-bedroom/two-bathroom condo.
 The shared housing option is open to class participants over the age of 21 only.

-Rates for two-bedroom units are approximately $135–$165 per night (to be shared among up to four persons).
+Per person cost for the two-bedroom units is approximately $500–600, depending on the number of students sharing the unit (up to four persons).
 If you are accepted into the class and wish to share a two-bedroom apartment, you will be asked to send a deposit of $150 payable to Benjamin Verdery by March 31.
 The balance due for your apartment must be paid 60 days prior to your arrival in Maui.